slarmoo/Startup/README.md

 For this deliverable I properly styled the application into its final appearance.

-+ Header, footer, and main content body styled with flex
++ Header, footer, and main content body styled with flex.
-+ Navigation elements -
++ Navigation elements - Turn green when hovered over, can get to every website.
+Navigation displayed prominently in the sidebar.
-+ Responsive to window resizing - My website looks good for most sizes, but for really thin screens it starts to fall apart
++ Responsive to window resizing - My website looks good for most sizes, but for really thin screens it starts to fall apart.
-+ Application elements - The website has good contrast and whitespace
++ Application elements - The website has good contrast and whitespace.
-+ Application text content - The fonts are consistent
++ Application text content - The fonts are consistent.
 + Application images - Has images that fit properly into the website.